diyabc/abcranger/README-ORIG.md

 Libraries we use :

-- [@wright2015ranger] We use our own fork and have tuned forests to do "online" computations (Growing trees AND making predictions at the same time, in order to avoid to store the whole forests in memory).
+- [@wright2015ranger] We use our own fork and have tuned forests to do "online" computations (Growing trees AND making predictions at the same time, in order to avoid to store the whole forest in memory).
 - [@eigenweb]

-As a mention, we use LDA and PLS from [@friedman2001elements].
+As a mention, we use our own implementation of LDA and PLS from [@friedman2001elements].

 ## Model Choice